 Plus the number of headaches/migraines I get has dropped quite a bit since I increased my water intake.

 It hasn’t been easy, but I can usually manage about 2 bottles a day now.
 Back when I had a Fitbit it was a lot easier, as it would remind me to move every hour, so I’d use that as motivation to fill my bottle up.

 Even though I got rid of my Fitbit, I had it long enough for the habit to stick thankfully.

 It might not seem like an obvious way to practice self care, but looking after your physical health is just as important as looking after your mental health.

 Normally I’m in bed and asleep by 11pm, but I’m also a workaholic and will carry on working well past this point if I’m really into a project.
 Even though I’ve been told plenty of times that this is a positive thing, I actually can’t say I agree.

-Working yourself into exhaustion is not healthy at all, so putting away your work and getting an early night every so often is a must; if you’re tired you’re going to struggle to concentrate and will probably end up making mistakes.
+Working yourself into exhaustion is not healthy, so putting away your work and getting an early night every so often is a must.

-This doesn’t have to mean going to the gym every single day, it can be something as simple as getting up every hour or so to walk round and stretch.
+This doesn’t have to mean going to the gym every single day, it can be something as simple as getting up every hour or so to walk around and stretch.